cisco-open/observability-examples/README.md

 ## Getting Started

+Each directory in examples contains a solution example.
+Each example has its own README.md file that describes the example and how to run it.

-To get a local copy up and running follow these simple steps.
+To set up the environment for running the examples, follow the instructions below.

 ### Prerequisites